kpto01/ConceptsPOO/README.md

 # ConceptsPOO
 Basic concepts POO in C#.
-this is a small demonstration of poo
+ This is a small demonstration of poo